Use the Edit – Find function located in the browser to search within this document.

 These benefits are payable when you are unable to work due to pregnancy/childbirth, or illness or injury that is not work-related.

-When added to basic payments, benefits equal either full or half disability pay in accordance with the schedule below.
+When added to basic payments, you will receive either full or half disability pay in accordance with the schedule below.
 At the end of the full-pay period, half-pay benefits may be payable if you are expected to return to work within six months.

 The length of your non-industrial disability benefit period depends on your years of benefit service.
-That service continues to grow throughout the disability benefit period.
+You continue to accrue benefits service throughout the disability benefit period.
 It is important to understand, however, that if you are not actively at work on your service anniversary date, you will not become eligible for any additional weeks of benefits based on the increase in your benefit service until you return to work.

 Here is the Plan's non-industrial disability benefit schedule: